 Therefore, inviting such actors to the decision-making processes must be done with caution, but remains instrumental in exposing the shallow ground on which exclusionary, identitarian thought is based.
 If nothing else, direct encounters with both those who loudly voice and timidly support such arguments is not, as Hemon subtly argues, to endorse them, but a move that merits understanding when our own visions and practices of democracy fail.

-Mr Balsa Lubarda is an Early Career Research Fellow at CARR and a doctoral candidate at Department of Environmental Sciences and Policy, Central European University.
+Mr Balsa Lubarda is a Doctoral Fellow at CARR and a doctoral candidate at Department of Environmental Sciences and Policy, Central European University.
 See his profile here:

 © Balsa Lubarda.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).